lTheMightyMl/Jozve/Jozve.md

 $$\Longrightarrow $$$$f(Z) < f(x_*) $$
 Now note that $Z$  is lying on the line which connects $x_0$ and $x_*$.
 Therefore, if $Z$ is chosen very close to $x_*$, the $f(Z)it $ must be greater than $f(x_*)$ due to local optimality of $x_*$ which means:
 $$f(Z) \ge f(x_*)$$
 which contradicts to the previous relation.
-Hence the hypothesis was wrong and the property
+Hence the hypothesis was wrong and the property is proved.

 # 4